 Entry Limiting Agreements for Pharmaceuticals: Pay-for-Delay and Authorized Generic Deals

-Pay-to-delay deals involve a payment from a branded drug manufacturer to a generic maker to delay entry.
-In return, the generic receives a payment and/or an authorized licensed entry at a later date but before the patent expiration.
-We examine why such deals are stable.
-We combine the first mover advantage for the first generic with the ability of the branded manufacturer to launch an authorized generic to show when pay-to-delay deals are an equilibrium outcome.
-Policy simulations show that removing the ability to launch authorized generics will deter such deals but removing exclusivity period for first generic will not.
+During patent litigation, pay-for-delay deals involve a payment from a patent holder of a branded drug to a generic drug manufacturer to delay entry and withdraw the patent challenge.
+In return for staying out of the market, the generic firm receives a payment, and/or an authorized licensed entry at a later date, but before the patent expiration.
+We examine why such deals are stable when there are multiple potential entrants.
+We combine the first mover advantage for the first generic with the ability of the branded manufacturer to launch an authorized generic to show when pay-for-delay deals are an equilibrium outcome.
+We further show that limiting a branded firm's ability to launch an authorized generic prior to entry by a successful challenger will deter such deals.
+However, removing exclusivity period for the first generic challenger will not.

-Keywords: pharmaceuticals, pay-to-delay, reverse payments, authorized generics, Nash bargaining
+Keywords: pharmaceuticals, pay-for-delay, reverse payments, authorized generics, first mover advantage

 Suggested Citation: Suggested Citation